 New wood-metal hybrid for lightweight construction

 Wood foam and metal sponge – can they be combined?
 That was the question that experts at the Fraunhofer Institute for Wood Research, Wilhelm-Klauditz-Institut WKI delved into in a project entitled “HoMe Foam” – with HoMe being a German acronym for wood-metal – together with scientists from the Fraunhofer Institute for Machine Tools and Forming Technology IWU and the Fraunhofer Institute for Manufacturing Technology and Advanced Materials IFAM.
 As a result, the contrasting materials come together in perfect harmony.
-The innovative new material mix boasts excellent insulating properties and has a low bending strength.
+The innovative new material mix boasts excellent insulating properties and has a high bending strength.

 Nowadays, sustainability is a key aspect when developing new materials, where the main focus is on ensuring the input materials used come from renewable sources and that the product is recyclable at the end of its service life.
 Researchers at the Fraunhofer Institute for Wood Research, WKI are developing wood foams made entirely of wood.
 The natural adhesive properties of wood make synthetic adhesives superfluous.
 From an ecological standpoint, this makes wood foams ideal for a whole range of applications, for example as a core material for lightweight construction and sandwich panels, as packaging material, or for thermal insulation or soundproofing.